Common questions when you need help to make ends meet

 Do I have to give a specific reason for getting the loan?

 No. Although providers can and do ask how you intend spending the money, this is for market research purposes.
 Once the loan is approved you can use the money for whatever you want.
 We, however, would always recommend that you borrow for a specific purpose and use the money for this so you get the optimum benefit from the loan.

 Is the interest rate fixed for the term of the loan?

 Interest rates can be fixed or variable.
 Fixed interest rates stay the same for the entire term of the loan.
-Even if the Reserve Bank increases the interest rates, you still pay the same.
+Even if the Reserve Bank increases the repo rate, you still pay the same.
 The advantage of fixed rates is you know exactly how much you need to repay each month.

-As the name suggests, variable rates can vary during the course of the loan, depending on whether the Reserve Bank raises or lowers interest rates.
+As the name suggests, variable rates can vary during the course of the loan, depending on whether the Reserve Bank raises or lowers the repo rate.
 As there is an element of risk to you in taking a variable-rate loan, these rates are generally slightly lower than fixed rates.